assaabloy-ppi/binson-c-light/README.md

 What's new in v2
 ---------------

-* Claimed fixed all v1 bugs
+* Bugs of v1 claimed fixed
 * No recursion
 * Simpler state machine
+* Parser callback support (ready to be used as low-level API for "binson-c" project)
 * Unified support for OBJECT and ARRAY blocks (is true for both API and the code)
-* Parser callback support (ready to be used as low-level API for "binson-c" project)
+* Both OBJECT and ARRAY top blocks now are supported automatically with zero care
+* Positioning by index supported for both OBJECT and ARRAY blocks  ( see binson_parser_at() )
 * Raw binson encoded block extraction and output supported now (see #8)
 * Removed type checks in getters (it's up to user app now)
 * Built-in binson-to-string convertion function
-* Positioning by index supported for both OBJECT and ARRAY blocks  ( see binson_parser_at() )
 * Optimization frendly single-function traversal code.
-* Both OBJECT and ARRAY top blocks now are supported automatically with zero care
 * Less lines, smaller binary size
 * Better unit test coverage.
 * Well-commended parsing algorithm code